 Whether or not a beard transplant is worth it depends on multiple factors, from finances to the current state of beard growth.
 And whereas a male hair loss treatment course is seen as a sensible and much more affordable alternative to people concerned about the hair on their scalp, it seems that this option doesn’t extend to men’s chins.

-“Put simply, men should not use Minoxidil on their face because it will not work,” says senior hair loss specialist, Leonora Doclis who is based at Belgravia’s flagship clinic.
+“Put simply, men should not use Minoxidil on their face because it will not work in cases of alopecia barbae and is highly unlikely to work in other instances,” says senior hair loss specialist, Leonora Doclis who is based at Belgravia’s flagship Central London clinic.

 “Either you were born or genetically predisposed to have a beard or not.
 Minoxidil can often produce significant regrowth on the scalp since there is a follicle there to stimulate.
 However, Minoxidil cannot create a follicle where one does not exist already.
 In instances where minoxidil causes facial hair growth as a side effect, this is because it strengthens fine hairs that were already there.
-This is why a transplant is indeed the answer for men who cannot grow beards or have Alopecia Areata Barbae.”
+This is why a transplant is indeed the answer for men who cannot grow beards, unless it is through Alopecia Areata Barbae.”